Last Updated on

 What Does the Boerboel Look Like?

-The Boerboel stands up to 28 inches (71 cm) tall and can weigh up to 200 lbs (90 kg).
+As mentioned above the Boerboel stands up to 28 inches (71 cm) tall and can weigh up to 200 lbs (90 kg).
 This breed is all muscle and brawn, with a strong bone structure, and a large head accompanied by impressive jowls.

 You won’t have to worry about much shedding, as its short coat is smooth and dense.
 This makes them easy to groom, and they only require occasional brushing.